-How to Create and Manipulate a Project
+How to create and manipulate a Project

 By default, all Data Sets and analyses are part of a "General Project" with global permissions.
 Creating new projects lets you organize related Data Sets and jobs and optionally restrict access to specific users using the SMRT Link UI.
-(Note: This is only enforced in the UI itself; the REST services do not currently restrict users to specific projects.)
+(Note:This is only enforced in the UI itself; the REST services do not currently restrict users to specific projects.)

-The Projects service requires user credentials, which typically means going through the WSO2 server as described in How WSO2 Authentication Works.
+The Projects service requires user credentials, which typically means going through the API gateway as described in How the authentication API works.
 Following is an example of how to create a project that contains two Data Sets and includes three users with varying levels of access:

 '''

 POST /SMRTLink/1.0.0/smrt-link/projects

 {

 "name": "Human Structural Variation",

 "description": "Human SV datasets and analyses",

 "state": "CREATED",

 "datasets": [

 {"id": 34},

 {"id": 45}

 ],

 "members": [

 {"login": "user1", "role": "OWNER"},

 {"login": "user2", "role": "CAN_EDIT"},

 {"login": "collaborator1", "role": "CAN_VIEW"}

 ],

+}

 '''